rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 `@noDerivative` stored properties.

 In these cases, the compiler will make `TangentVector` be a type alias for `Self`.
-Method `move(along:)` will not be synthesized because a default implementation already exists.
+Method `move(by:)` will not be synthesized because a default implementation already exists.

 ```swift